Steve Bain

 Both of these schools of thought may be more or less appropriate depending on the economic circumstances of the day, and both have flaws regardless.

-The main challenge to the theory in normal times relates to the short-term stability, or instability, of the velocity of money, so be sure to check that article out for a fuller understanding.
+The main challenge to the quantity theory of money in normal times relates to the short-term stability, or instability, of the velocity of money, so be sure to check that article out for a fuller understanding.

 Sources: